agda/agda/doc/user-manual/language/pragmas.lagda.rst

 Pragmas
 *******

-Pragmas are comments that are not ignored by Agda but have some special meaning.
+Pragmas are special declarations that pass extra information to Agda about how regular declarations are to be interpreted.
+They are written similar to block comments so that users may easily skip them in a first reading of an Agda document.
 The general format is:

 .. code-block:: agda